RespiraWorks/Ventilator/manufacturing/internals/manifold/README.md

 The manifold also requires an elbow to route the pneumatic circuit to the underside of the equipment tray, where it will follow towards the patient tubing interface.

+**Fire hazard:** The current design has the overpressure relief valve venting into the ventilator enclosure.
+In case of an overpressure event with concentrated oxygen, this might pose a fire hazard.
+Do not test this version of the system with oxygen.
+Future versions of the design will address this issue by redirecting overflow out of the ventilator enclosure.

 ## Design implementation

 The part was designed in Autodesk Inventor, along with assembly to geometrically test interface fit